 Housing and Council Tax

-You can find out about the new arrangements for Housing Benefit, Discretionary Housing Payment (DHP) and Council Tax Reduction.
+You can find out about the arrangements for:

 The Welfare Reform and Work Act (2016) introduced changes to the benefit cap.
 These changes started in September 2016 and include changes to the benefit cap levels to £20,000 a year for couples, with or without children and lone parents (living in Great Britain but not Greater London), and £13,400 for single people without children in Great Britain but not Greater London.
 Please note, different benefit cap levels apply for claimants living within Greater London.

 The benefit cap won't apply to you if you, your partner or any children living with you can get any of the following benefits:

 - Working Tax Credit

 - Carer's Allowance

 - Industrial Injuries Benefits (and the equivalent payments as part of a war disablement pension or the Armed Forces Compensation Scheme)